-MUS E558 Guitar Ensemble Arranging (3 cr.)
-P: Major in Guitar or consent of instructor.
-Study of a diverse range of arranging techniques and concepts directly applied to the guitar.
-Students will start with basic two-part arrangements and progress towards the creation of scores displaying twelve to sixteen parts for beginner, intermediate, and advanced educational ensembles, as well as for commercial music.
+MUS E558 Guitar Arranging and Transcription (3 cr.)
+P: Graduate major in Guitar.
+Study of a diverse range of arranging and transcription techniques for the guitar.
+Starting with basic solo and two-part arrangements, students will progress towards scores displaying twelve to sixteen parts for beginner, intermediate, and advanced educational ensembles and commercial music.